-I used a more mousse-like souffle for the chocolate souffle, a chocolate souffle recipe from BonAppetit.com that also always turns out great.
+I used a more mousse-like souffle for the chocolate souffle, a chocolate moussey souffle recipe from BonAppetit.com that also always turns out great.
 However, I used dark chocolate instead of milk chocolate, even though I prefer milk chocolate, mostly due to the egg white dilution factor.
 It needs a more intense chocolate flavor to counteract that egg white dilution.

-Since I’m such a souffle goddess, of course I went into this challenge with the utmost confidence, and of course, my vanilla bean souffles turned out gorgeous.
+Since I’m such a souffle goddesssss, of course I went into this challenge with the utmost confidence, and of course, my vanilla bean souffles turned out gorgeous.
 It was almost as if they knew it was a special occasion and stood taller than ever.
 In fact, I would say they rose even higher than the height of the ramekin!
-I was giddy, like a proud mama.
+I was ECSTATIC, like a proud mama.
 Now, I had to be careful carrying the baking sheet with these beauties to my little Lowel Ego Light nook to photograph them.
 With each baby step, I breathed a sigh of relief until I finally reached my destination.
 My inner psyche was pleading desperately, over and over..